 Outsourcing from multiple service vendors for different business needs has been a trend of the past.
 The disadvantage is that you can’t delay projects due to the dependence on other vendors.
 If one vendor fails to deliver, all other processes will suffer.
 Companies outsource if they cannot handle one part of their business process.

 Businesses are now leaning towards partnering with outsourcing companies that offer most, if not all, of their needed services.
 They want to centralize these processes within one outsourcing company to ensure cohesive operations.
 That said, the demand for outsourcing companies with multiple specialized services under one roof will grow.

-The newest outsourcing trends contribute to critical improvements in the way you do business.
-With these advancements, your goals, spending, and business strategy would change and improve.
+The newest outsourcing trends contribute to critical improvements in how you do business.
+With these advancements, your goals, spending, and business strategy will change and improve.
 Nevertheless, all of these improvements will help keep your business current.
 Here are some of the most notable IT outsourcing trends in 2022.

 1. Increased efforts in security

 As technology evolves, security goes along with it.
-With the usage increase of cloud computing services and IoT, companies face the anxiety of data theft and security.
+With the increase in the usage of cloud computing services and IoT, companies face the anxiety of data theft and security.
 Cybercrime has increased to 600% since the pandemic hit.
-This is why it is necessary to focus on cybersecurity to reduce losing important data and information.
+This is why it is necessary to focus on cybersecurity to reduce the loss of important data and information.

 Hackers are actively looking for ways to get access to data.
 While most of us are working from home, it would be difficult to protect the workforce against cyberattacks.
 Valuable company data might be at risk.

-It is imperative that your outsourcing partner values security as much as you do.
-Outsourcing companies have systems in place to protect their and their client’s data.
+Your outsourcing partner must value security as much as you do.
+IT outsourcing companies have systems in place to protect their and their client’s data.

 2. Cloud Services will gain popularity